Alfonso Valencia: Awards and honours

-Valencia was appointed Research Professor at the CNB in 2005.
+Valencia has been nominated Corresponding Member of the Academy of Medicine of Zaragoza, Spain, in 2024.
+He was also appointed Research Professor at the CNB in 2005.
 He was a founding member of the International Society for Computational Biology (ISCB) and was honoured as an ISCB Fellow in 2010.
 Valencia has also served as ISCB Vice President and in 2013 was appointed President-elect.
-From 2015-2018, he was President of the ISCB, succeeding Burkhard Rost.
+From 2015 to 2018, he was President of the ISCB, succeeding Burkhard Rost.
 Valencia is Doctor Honoris cause of the Danish DTU and elected member of the European Molecular Biology Organization (EMBO).

 Valencia participates in several international consortia, such as Genecode / ENCODE, the International Cancer Genome Consortium, the International Rare Diseases Research Consortium (IRDiRC), the International Human Epigenomics Consortium.
 Valencia is Director of the Spanish National Bioinformatics Institute a platform of the ISCIII, the Spanish node of the European Life-sciences Infrastructure for Biological Information (ELIXIR).

 He is currently co-executive editor of the journal Bioinformatics, and member of the Editorial boards of eLIFE, FEBS Letters, PeerJ and F1000 Prime.